sbwinston/Sam-Remote-/.github/ISSUE_TEMPLATE/Custom.md

 ---
-name: Sales Team Off-Boarding Checklist
+name: Requesting Review of SDR SAL and Rep New Logo Credit
-about: 'When sales member leave GitHub '
+about: Comp approval

 ---